Whatsapp Icon

 It's essential to approach the use of supplements with caution during cancer treatment.
 Some supplements can interact with medications, altering their efficacy or increasing side effects.
 Therefore, it is imperative to have an open dialogue with your healthcare team before incorporating any supplements into your regimen.

-Living with Peripheral T-Cell Lymphomas (PTCL) can be challenging, but incorporating certain activities into your daily routine can help manage symptoms and improve quality of life.
+Living with Peripheral T-cell lymphomas (PTCL) can be challenging, but incorporating certain activities into your daily routine can help manage symptoms and improve your quality of life.
 It's important to remember that every individual's condition is unique, so always consult with your healthcare provider before starting any new activity.
 Here are some recommended activities tailored for PTCL patients:

 • Gentle Exercise: Engaging in light exercises such as walking, yoga, or tai chi can help improve fatigue, boost mood, and enhance physical functioning without overstraining the body.
 Exercise programs should be personalized to fit your specific needs and capabilities.